laurentszyster/fragment.js/README.md

     });
 ```

-Or on fragments selected from the document, with `qsa`:
+Or on fragments selected from the document by `qsa`:

 ```javascript
 qsa("button, input[type='button']").on(